MV-Map: Offboard HD-Map Generation with Multi-view Consistency: Method:

 \mypar{Augmenting uncertainty network.} Conceptually, the predicted semantics at a position is more reliable when it resides on the object surfaces.
 Once NeRF produces a multi-view consistent structure, we can compute the distance between each voxel center and its closest surface.
 Such a clue can be exploited to evaluate the reliability of semantic maps.
 To this end, for an arbitrary $(x, y)$ on BEV, we first recover all the voxel center locations at the BEV coordinate $(x, y)$ as $L_{\text{Voxel}} = \{(x, y, z_i)\}_{i=1}^Z$ and then compute their corresponding pixel locations on the images $L_{\text{Image}}=\{(x^p_i, y^p_i\}_{i=1}^Z$.
-By volume rendering along the camera rays crossing these pixels\footnote{Ray casting is described in Sec.~\ref{supsec:ray_casting} (Appendix).}, $f_{\text{NeRF}}$ reconstructs the 3D positions of these pixels, denoted as $L_{\text{NeRF}}=\{(x_i^R, y_i^R, z^R_i)\}_{i=1}^Z$, which are generally the intersections between their camera rays and surfaces.
+By volume rendering along the camera rays crossing these pixels, $f_{\text{NeRF}}$ reconstructs the 3D positions of these pixels, denoted as $L_{\text{NeRF}}=\{(x_i^R, y_i^R, z^R_i)\}_{i=1}^Z$, which are generally the intersections between their camera rays and surfaces.
+(Ray casting details are in Sec.~\ref{supsec:ray_casting} (Supplementary).)
 By calculating $\Delta{L}_{\text{N/V}}=\{(x_i^R - x, y_i^R - y, z^R_i - z_i)\}_{i=1}^Z$, we assess the consistency between voxel centers and the global 3D structure.
-Finally, we employ an MLP upon $\Delta{L}_{\text{N/V}}$ and concatenate its output with the BEV feature, which is then used as the augmented input to the uncertainty network.
+Finally, we employ an MLP upon $\Delta{L}_{\text{N/V}}$ and concatenate its output with the BEV feature, which is then used as the augmented input to the uncertainty network, which is the ``augmented 3D positions'' in Fig.~\ref{fig:uncetainty-net}.

-\mypar{Dedicating NeRF for HD-Maps with total-variance loss.} Note that {\em our objective is to facilitate HD-Map generation, rather than optimizing rendering quality}.
-With the majority of HD-Map elements situated on the ground, we modify the NeRF to focus less on the quality of pixels in the air.
+\mypar{Dedicating NeRF for HD maps with total-variance loss.} Note that {\em our objective is to facilitate HD map generation, rather than optimizing rendering quality}.
+With the majority of HD map elements situated on the ground, we modify the NeRF to focus less on the quality of pixels in the air.
 To this end, we introduce a simple yet effective ``\emph{total-variance loss}'' that guides the optimization of near-ground geometry \emph{implicitly}.
 This total-variance loss $\mathcal{L}_{\text{TV}}$ is obtained by accumulating the total-variance $\text{TV}(\cdot)$ at each BEV position:

 Here the total-variance $\text{TV}(\cdot)$ is defined as the L2-norm of the differences of occupancies along the Z-axis, given by

 where $O[x, y, z]$ represents the density of voxel $(x, y, z)$ predicted by NeRF and $\|\cdot\|_2$ denotes the L2-norm.